Greek Pasta Salad

-Greek Pasta Salad is the perfect summer side dish.
-It’s easy to prep ahead, with hearty pasta, fresh veggies, and Greek flavors like feta and Kalamata olives.
+This flavor packed Greek Pasta Salad is the perfect summer side dish.
+It’s easy to prep ahead, with hearty pasta, fresh veggies, and Greek flavors like creamy feta and salty Kalamata olives.

 An Easy Greek Pasta Salad